 mostly used either asynchronous or synchronous serial communication.

-that were available at the time did not provide much buffering
+that were available at the time did not provide much on board buffering.

-on board and all required CPU service on input interrupt, system performance
+Each such device required CPU service on input interrupt and so system performance

 was critically affected by high traffic volumes at high baud rates.

 In order to offload this activity, a project was initiated to move the